Aircloak/aircloak/air/docs/content/sql/restrictions.md

 SELECT COUNT(*) FROM table WHERE BUCKET(social_security BY 10) = 100000000
 ```

-It's possible for the computation to check if a column is isolating to be very slow or even impossible for some very
+Insights Cloak will automatically discover which columns isolate users.
+This computation might be very slow and
-large data sources.
+resource-intensive for large data sources.
 See [Manually classifying isolating
 columns](/ops/configuration.md#manually-classifying-isolating-columns) on how to circumvent this problem.